vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 CANoe as data in the small widget for ``fromChardev``.
 While text inputted in CANoe's ``toChardev`` field will be outputted by the ``cat`` inside QEMU once you press the "Send" button.

-## Byte-oriented demos
+## Byte-oriented demos (CANoe 17 SP3 or newer)

 These demos showcase binary transfer and conversion from the chardev channel to a DataPublisher-DataSubscriber pair for CANoe communication.

-You need to use CANoe 17 SP3 or newer.

-Before you can connect CANoe to the SIL Kit network you should adapt the ``RegistryUri`` in /chardev/demos/SilKitConfig_CANoe.silkit.yaml to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).
+Before you can connect CANoe to the SIL Kit network you should adapt the ``RegistryUri`` in `./chardev/demos/SilKitConfig_CANoe.silkit.yaml` to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).

-Then launch the adapter prepare to dialog with CANoe on its byte-oriented topics:
+Then launch the adapter and prepare to dialog with CANoe on its byte-oriented topics:
 ```
 ./bin/sil-kit-adapter-qemu --socket-to-chardev localhost:23456,Namespace::degrees_user,VirtualNetwork=Default,Instance=UserTemp,Namespace::degrees_sensor,VirtualNetwork:Default,Instance:SensorTemp --registry-uri silkit://localhost:8501 --log Debug
 ```